vaalemax/authserver/README.md

   public clients alike.
 - **Per-realm RSA key isolation**: compromising or rotating one realm's signing key has no effect on any other realm.
-- **Disabled users lose access within the same request, not the next login** — a custom `AuthenticationManagerResolver` rejects bearer tokens for disabled users on the authorization decision endpoint, and a dedicated filter does the same for the OIDC UserInfo endpoint, closing the gap that plain JWT statelessness would otherwise leave
+- **Disabled users lose access within the same request, not the next login**: a custom `AuthenticationManagerResolver` rejects bearer tokens for disabled users on the authorization decision endpoint, and a dedicated filter does the same for the OIDC UserInfo endpoint, closing the gap that plain JWT statelessness would otherwise leave